 When Your Child Needs Emergency Surgery

 Your child is having emergency surgery.
-In this situation, you might not have time to learn about your child's surgery or to prepare your child.
+This means you might not have time to learn about your child's surgery or to prepare your child.
 It's important to keep your emotions under control.
 Hospital staff can help answer your questions.
-Read this sheet to know what to expect when your child needs emergency surgery.
+Read this sheet to know what to expect.

 What to expect before emergency surgery